ionos-cloud/crossplane-provider-ionoscloud/docs/README.md

 ## Installation

-To install the provider, follow this process:
+To install the Provider, follow this process:

 ### Install Provider